Salman Schocken: Germany

 Salman Schocken ("S" in Salman pronounced "Z") was born on October 30, 1877, in Margonin, Posen, German Empire (today Poland), the son of a Jewish shopkeeper.
 In 1901, he moved to Zwickau, a German town in southwest Saxony, to help manage a department store owned by his brother, Simon.
 Together they built up the business and established a chain of Kaufhaus Schocken stores throughout Germany.
 Schocken commissioned German Jewish architect Erich Mendelsohn to design Modernist style buildings.
 He opened branches in Nuremberg (1926), Stuttgart (1928) and Chemnitz (1930, the only one to survive).
 By 1930 the Schocken chain was one of the largest in Europe, with 20 stores.
 After his brother Simon's death in 1929, when his friend Franz Rosenzweig also died, Salman Schocken became sole owner of the chain.

 In 1915, Schocken co-founded the Zionist journal Der Jude (with Martin Buber).
 Schocken would support Buber financially, as well as other Jewish writers such as Gerschom Scholem and S.Y.
 Agnon.
 In 1930 he established the Schocken Institute for Research on Hebrew Poetry in Berlin, a research center intended to discover and publish manuscripts of medieval Jewish poetry.
 The inspiration for this project was his longstanding dream of finding a Jewish equivalent for the foundational literature of Germany, such as the German epic poem The Nibelungenlied.

-In 1931, he founded the publishing company Schocken Verlag, which printed books by German Jewish writers such as Franz Kafka and Walter Benjamin, making their work widely available; they also reprinted the Buber-Rosenzweig translation of the Bible.
+In 1931, he founded the publishing firm Schocken Verlag (English, "Schocken Publishers"), which printed books by German Jewish writers such as Franz Kafka and Walter Benjamin, making their work widely available.
+The firm also reprinted the Buber-Rosenzweig translation of the Bible and issued the Bücherei des Schocken Verlags (English, "Library of the Schocken Verlag") and the Jüdische Lesehefte (English, "Jewish readers") book series.
 These initiatives earned him the nickname "the mystical merchant" from his friend Scholem.

 In 1933, the Nazis stripped Schocken of his German citizenship.
 They forced him to sell his German enterprises to Merkur AG, but he managed to recover some of his property after World War II.